Dueling Dinosaurs: Legal ownership and auction

 The Dueling Dinosaurs remained obscure until 2011, when a marketing campaign, including a dedicated website, was launched by the ranchers (with the assistance of commercial paleontologist Pete Larson) to sell them to a prospective buyer.
 The ranchers unsuccessfully tried to sell the fossil to several museums, including the Smithsonian and the Museum of the Rockies.
 With no buyers, the fossils were slated to be sold to a private collector instead.
-In 2013, Larson presented a poster about the tyrannosaur (also referred to as "Bloody Mary", specimen number NCSM 40000, formerly BHI 6437) at the annual Society of Vertebrate Paleontology meeting, pronouncing it as a potential specimen of the debated tyrannosaur genus "Nanotyrannus".
+In 2013, Larson presented a poster about the tyrannosaur (also known by its nicknames "Bloody Mary" and "Manteo", specimen number NCSM 40000, formerly BHI 6437) at the annual Society of Vertebrate Paleontology meeting, pronouncing it as a potential specimen of the debated tyrannosaur genus "Nanotyrannus".
 This presentation was met with significant controversy and ethical complaints, due to the opposition surrounding publishing on privately owned specimens.
 Shortly afterwards, the specimens went on sale, including auctioning at Bonhams, but no purchase was made.

 In 2016, Lindsay Zanno of the North Carolina Museum of Natural Sciences reached out to Phipps, starting negotiations to purchase the fossil, with funds being raised through the private nonprofit Friends of the North Carolina Museum of Natural Sciences.
 However, legal issues over the rightful ownership of the fossils slowed these negotiations: the Seversons had most of the control over mineral rights on Murray land, and whether fossils could be considered minerals (in which case the Seversons would have rights to it) was disputed.
 Although a previous court had ruled in favor of the Murrays, in November 2018 judges ruled in favor of the Seversons and that fossils could legally be considered minerals in Montana, angering many paleontologists.
 However, the case was appealed to the Montana Supreme Court in 2020, who ruled that fossils could not be considered minerals, allowing for the Museum of Natural Sciences to acquire the fossils.
 The resolution to this dispute is significant for all paleontological discoveries as it set a precedent for all fossils unearthed within or outside of Montana.